Community Engagement @ Upstate

 - Create brochures, flyers, posters, or annual reports for a nonprofit organization

-DIRECT ENGAGMENT engages students in person-to-person contact with those in need.
+Engages students in person-to-person contact with those in need

 - Cook/serve/deliver food for the homebound or homeless